Lessons in CPaaS Leadership: Reliability Rules

 Messages and network traffic then go out over redundant links to the carriers in our network.
 We connect directly with Tier 1 telecom network operators in more than 100 countries, and have direct connectivity with carriers in more than 190 countries overall.
 Having those direct relationships means fewer interconnections and less chance of packets being dropped or misrouted.

-We have six points of presence (PoP) strategically located near high-traffic internet exchange points (IXP) on five continents, which helps us deliver sub-50-millisecond connections to carriers to give customers the best voice call experience.
+We have seven points of presence (PoP) strategically located near high-traffic internet exchange points (IXP) on five continents, which helps us deliver sub-50-millisecond connections to carriers to give customers the best voice call experience.
 We staff geographically distributed network operations centers (NOC) in Austin, Texas, and Bangalore, India, to deliver round-the-clock support from trained engineers.
 All of which is to say that Plivo builds in high performance along with reliability.

 Thanks to our investment in our global network, we ensure that customers’ messages take the fastest, most reliable routes.
 By doing that we provide low latency for both SMS and voice traffic and clearer voice calls.
 How do we know what routes are reliable?
 By getting constant feedback.
 Plivo sets up company-owned handsets as test nodes across all the countries we serve, using real phone numbers from carriers local to each region.
 We send messages to these test nodes and receive data back about voice and SMS deliverability and delivery speed.
 If we encounter issues, we dynamically and automatically reroute traffic to better-performing carriers.